 Honesty and Integrity: Barnes Appraisal Company

 Appraising is a profession, and appraisers are professionals.
 Requirements to become a licensed appraiser have become more difficult than ever before.
-So it goes without question these days that real estate appraisal can definitely be considered a profession as opposed to a trade.
+That's why it goes without question in this day and age that real estate appraisal can unquestionably be considered a profession as opposed to a trade.
 In our field, as with any profession, we must follow strict ethical considerations.

-Barnes Appraisal Company has worked hard for its reputation for performing appraisals with the highest of ethics.
-To learn more Contact us
+Barnes Appraisal Company has worked hard for its track record for completing appraisals with the highest of ethics.
+Contact us today to learn more.

-In some cases appraisers will have fiduciary responsibilities to third parties, including homeowners, buyers and sellers, or others.
-Generally the third parties are specifically defined in the appraisal report.
-An appraiser's fiduciary duty is limited to those parties who the appraiser is aware of, based on the scope of work or other things in the framework of the assignment.
+There are some scenarios in which appraisers will have fiduciary responsibilities to third parties, including homeowners, sellers and buyers, or others.
+Those third parties normally are spelled out in scope of the appraisal assignment itself.
+An appraiser's fiduciary responsibility is restricted to those parties who the appraiser knows, based on the scope of work or other written parameters of the job.

-Appraisers also have rules outside of boundaries of with whom we share information For example, appraisers must keep their work files for a minimum of five years - at Barnes Appraisal Company you can rest assured that we adhere to that rule.
+Appraisers also have duties outside of boundaries of clients and others.
+For example, appraisers must backup their work files for a minimum of five years - something else Barnes Appraisal Company makes a part of their standard routine.

-When creating reports, we follow the highest ethical standards possible.
+We demand the highest ethical standards possible from ourselves.
 We don't do assignments on contingency fees.
-That is, we don't agree to do an appraisal report and collect payment on the contingency of the loan closing.
-We can't do assignments on percentage fees.
-That is probably the appraisal professions biggest taboo, because it would invite appraisal fraud since increasing the estimate of the home would inflate the fee.
+That is, we can't agree to do an appraisal report and collect payment on the contingency of the loan closing.
+We don't do assignments on percentage fees.
+That is probably the appraisal professions biggest no-no, because it would tend to make appraisers up the value of homes or properties to increase their paycheck.
 We set ourselves to a higher standard.
-Other unethical practices may be defined by state law or professional organizations to which an appraiser belongs.
+Other unethical practices may be established by state law or professional organizations to which an appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also defines a violation in ethics as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We follow these rules to the letter which means you can rest easy knowing we are doing everything we can to objectively determine the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can be assured we are going above and beyond to provide an unbiased determination of the home or property value.